Indian Directory

 It is also said, King Jamshedi introduced solar calculation into the Persian calendar and also determined the date when the Sun enters the constellation of Aries, in the beginning of the year.
 The advent of spring in February-March and the vernal equinox - these are the two events that mark the Jamshed-e-Navroz.

-On this occasion, it was customary for the king to be weighed in gold and silver, and the money was then distributed to the poor.
+On this Occasions, it was customary for the king to be weighed in gold and silver, and the money was then distributed to the poor.

 Celebrating Jamshed E Navroz